 To put the outside of my face back together required just over 50 stitches across the wounds, and a similar amount on the inside of my mouth.
 The location of one of the intra-oral injuries was super challenging to repair as I’d separated my gum from my lower front teeth (even I’m wincing as I type this).

 It’d be fair to say recovery was intense.
-My face was all wonky and unbalanced due to the impacts with the tree and then the ground.
+My face was all wonky and unbalanced due to the impact with the tree and then the ground.
 I sustained nerve damage, which meant my bottom lip didn’t really work, it was just a big swollen mass of scar tissue.
 You don’t realise how much you need a functioning bottom lip until you don’t have one.
 My speech was affected – there were so many words I couldn’t pronounce.

 Drinking was a real challenge as I couldn’t feel where the cup/glass was in relation to my lip.
 Fortunately, the body is clever, and you learn to adapt really quickly.
 The next few months were basically spent eating soft food and nothing bigger than the size of a thumbnail as I couldn’t bite.
 As well as this, I had to learn how to learn again, as I’d lost my photographic memory.